The 'tkGooies' subsystem

 This bundle is 'hosted' as a sub-system among the FE (Freedom Environment) family of utility sub-systems.

 The 'tkGooies' subsystem is coded completely with Tcl-Tk scripts and, in some cases, auxiliary Linux shell scripts.
-Hence all the source is freely available, because the source is necessary to execute the programs --- which I may sometimes refer to as 'apps'.
+Hence all the source is freely available, because the source is necessary to execute the programs --- 'scripts' --- which I may sometimes refer to as 'apps'.

 These Tk scripts are (and will be) developed on Linux, but most should be portable to a Mac OS or MS Windows OS with few changes.